 - Half-assed compliments meant as an insult.
 “You look nice today.”
-“You look nice to do.
+“You look nice today.
 Who are you trying to impress?”
 “Are you looking for a boyfriend?”
 Uhhh, of course I look nice today.
 I would always look presentable at work.
 Was I ugly yesterday?
 Last week?
 Who am I trying to impress?
 No one.
 I enjoy looking nice.
 And no. Working from home means I can wear what I want, when I want…without hearing half-assed compliments that are meant as an insult.
 I spend an inordinate amount of time alone.
 I don’t see clients in person.
 I still dress nice.
 I still do my makeup.
 I’m still smoking hot.
 And I do it for me.
 There’s no one to question it.

 - People who can’t keep up and think that I should slow down so they look good.
 I didn’t work in corporate America to make anyone else (other than my employer) look good.
 If you’re a slow worker (and do a good job), that’s fine.
 If you’re a slow worker because you can’t keep your ass off social media or your phone, that’s not my problem.
 I wasn’t there to make anyone happy.
 I was tired of hearing, “Slow down.
 You make the rest of us look bad.”
 That’s not my problem.